 New learning objectives can be set at any time and can be carried over from one training post to another, or even from one training year to the next.

-When creating learning objectives it is useful to think about which curriculum competencies the learning objective is intending to demonstrate.
-Objectives should not be overly broad, nor so narrow that they are simply a facsimile of an individual competence.
-They should describe achievable goals, that encompass related competencies.
-Once the details of the PDP item have been entered, the learning objective should be linked to the competencies it will demonstrate once the trainee has taken part in relevant activities recorded them in their portfolio.
+When creating learning objectives, it is useful to think about which curriculum competencies the learning objective is intending to demonstrate.
+Objectives should not be overly broad, nor so narrow that they are simply a facsimile of an individual competency.
+They should describe achievable goals that encompass related competencies.
+Once the details of the PDP item have been entered, the learning objective can be linked to the competencies it will demonstrate.
+When a trainee then takes part in relevant activities, these can be mapped to the curriculum through the learning objective.
+To find out how to do this read our step-by-step guide: Add a PDP item and map it to a competency.

 When a trainee has mapped activities through the PDP items those links will be reflected in the PDP item.
 It will be clear which learning objectives have evidence, and which need more work.
 In this fashion, the PDP can be used to help drive a trainee's learning.

-Once a trainee is satisfied they have enough evidence for a learning objective, it can be marked as completed.
+Once a trainee is satisfied they have enough evidence for a learning objective, the learning objective can be marked as completed.
 This will set the end date of the objective to the current date and move it into the PDP Archive.
 Objectives in the PDP archive can be reviewed and re-opened if necessary.